nan0s7/nfancurve/README.md

 If you need any help configuring my script or don't know how to make it start automatically check the [USAGE.md](USAGE.md) file.

 ## Features
-- uses a more aggressive fan curve than the nvidia default (lower temps, louder noise)
+- comes with a more aggressive fan curve than the nvidia default (lower temps, louder noise)
 - uses `nvidia-settings` commands
 - automatically enables/disables GPU fan control (but **not** `CoolBits`)
-- easy to read code, with plentiful comments (beginner friendly)
-- "intelligently" adjusts the time between tempurature readings
 - very lightweight
-- supports multiple GPU control
+- multiple GPU control with individual fan controller support
 - makes use of a config file with explanations for each setting

 ## Prerequisites